|

 Any story about Daryl Armstrong and SSQQ

-would not be complete until you read the
+would not be complete until you have read the

 story titled